SilkRose/Pony/src/flash-fiction/silk-script.md

 I try to keep my hooves steady as they shake.

-I choke back a sob as I hold you tighter.
+I choke back a sob as I hold him tighter.

 He holds me tighter in response, asking, "Silky, are you alright?"